JimChr-R4GN4R/TaurusG4T3/README.md

 # Manual
-Brute a bitwise operations on a file and check for file signatures:\n`python3 TaurusG4T3.py -b <filename.xyz>`
+Brute a bitwise operations on a file and check for file signatures:

+`python3 TaurusG4T3.py -b <filename.xyz>`

-Do a bitwise operation with many files together and check for file signatures:\n`python3 bruxor.py -l <filename1.xyz> <filename2.xyz> <filename3.xyz>`
+Do a bitwise operation with many files together and check for file signatures:

+`python3 bruxor.py -l <filename1.xyz> <filename2.xyz> <filename3.xyz>`